1. What is Pay Equity?

 What happens if I do not opt out?

-- If you do not opt out within the first 20 working days, your name and work email address will be provided to the PSA and to any other union who joins the claim, for both union and non-union members.
-This is required by the Act.
+- If you do not opt out within the first 20 working days, your name and work email address will be provided to the PSA and potentially to any other union who joins the claim.
+This applies to both union and non-union members as required by the Act.

 - You can participate in the voting processes for any proposed settlement.